 Jones bound his follower’s to him by the use of confession, blackmail, starvation, isolation and humiliation.
 As a teenager, Jones was always talking about religion.
 When he was 18 he married Marceline Baldwin, a nurse.
 Later, Jones enrolled in Indiana University and at times talked of becoming a physician.
 In 1951 he enrolled in Butler University at night where he obtained a degree in secondary education 10 years later.
 After becoming an ordained minister in the Disciples of Christ Church, he used his church as a cover up for the Marxist ideologies and political activities he was to impose on his cult members.
 In him, political and spiritual forces were joined.
 He entertained fantasies of a socialist paradise on earth, with himself as the acclaimed leader.
 He united a charismatic bible belt preaching style with the rhetoric of radical socialism.
 At the beginning, he and his temple did accomplish some anti-racist and humanitarian good works.
 Jones promised his members relief from uncertainty and poverty, and the opportunity to be a part of a divinely sanctioned mission.
 In the end, the cult’s ideological orientation was Marxist rather than religious.

-Jones believed he was profit of god, and probably regarding his followers as an extension of himself.
+Jones believed he was prophet of god, and probably regarding his followers as an extension of himself.
 Once in Guyana, he began using violence to enforce conformity, and there was little to keep his sadism and paranoid beliefs in check.
 Cult members wish to be a part of something meaningful and they identify with their leader.
 If the leader is mentally ill, he intensifies their loyalty by claiming the world outside is evil and terrifying.
 Thus, the socialist commune turned into a fear-ridden concentration camp.
 Jones operated the community as a personal police state, enforcing strict discipline by public beatings, death threats, and conducting mass suicide drills.

 It was not solely the visit by Congressman Ryan, but probably the departures of those who had become disenchanted with life in Jonestown, that contributed to the final tragedy.
 This departure became traumatic because it would have created questions about the cult’s values in the minds of those remaining, and Jones would have understood this.
 After the attack on Ryan, Jones felt that death was the only way of escaping future legal pressures, and the more spectacular the better.
 When Jones exhorted his followers to die for him, many probably didn’t know how to say no to him.